Donate to the Middle East Appeal

 Despite these restrictions, we continue to deliver life-saving assistance through our partners.

 Oxfam and our partners are closely assessing the situation.
-Following evacuation orders from the Israeli army and heavy Israeli airstrikes, thousands of people in Lebanon have been forced to flee their homes.
+Following evacuation orders from the Israeli army and heavy Israeli airstrikes, hundreds of thousands of people in Lebanon have been forced to flee their homes.

 Supporting displaced communities in Syria